 If an identical vehicle is not available the damages are determined by reckoning the cost of replacement of something near to equivalent, provided that cost is reasonable.

-The at-fault party’s insurer contended that he should have been content with a Toyota Corolla at less than half that cost.
+The at-fault party’s insurer contended that he should have been content with a Toyota Corolla at less than half that sum.
 The appeal court rejected that submission and said that his need had been made out for his own vehicle and hence the cost of the hire of an equivalent should be paid up in property damage compensation.

-Similarly in relation to Alex Rixon’s Audi Q3, the appeal court accepted that a Toyota Corolla would not have been sufficient replacement for the two-month period over which repairs were performed.
+Similarly in relation to Alex Rixon’s Audi Q3, the appeal court accepted that a Toyota Corolla would not have been a sufficient replacement for the two-month period over which repairs were performed.
 The magistrate’s decision of the adequacy of any four-door sedan “of considerably less impressive specifications”, was overruled.

 After Bilal Souaid’s Lexus IF 250 F Sport Prestige was damaged, he gave evidence that was content with any vehicle “just as long as I have a car therefore my wife, for the kids and stuff.
 I wasn’t fussed at all”.
 In those circumstances, the court refused to order payment of the hire cost for the BMW 735i provided by the hire company on the basis that a Toyota Camry would have met his actual needs.